zhangtj1996/lookahead-sgd-adam-rmsprop-/README.md

 - Mxnet https://mxnet.apache.org/
 - Python 3.7

+## Usage
+For practitioners want to use lookahead in Neural Networks, please click on `MNIST_MLP.ipynb`

+For students want to learn how to implement SGD, Adam, Rmsprop with Numpy for logistic regression and linear regression, please refer to `logistic_regression.ipynb`, `residential_linear_regression.ipynb`

 ## Note
 For logistic regression experment, the code for optimizers is not encapsulated, written according to the pseudo code provide in the reference below.